ZiadSharaf/ZiadSharaf/README.md

 🎓 Data enthusiast with strong knowledge in data analysis, and BI tools.
 🔍 Interested in solving business problems using data-driven approaches.
-🧠 I enjoy working with Excel, SQL, and python
+🧠 I enjoy working with Excel, SQL, and Power BI.

 ---